Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 **HTML tag library** is used to specify what types of data should be included in the browser by indicating specific tags in the code. <\br>
 **GIVE-Toolbox** is a set of command line commands to add and manage custom data, which automates all necessary database operations relieving the user from working with a database language.

-Besides, **[GIVE Data Hub](https://www.givengine.org/give-data-hub.html)** holds large number of datasets, users can select some of them to view and compare and generate the HTML code to share or embed.
+Besides, **[GIVE Data Hub](https://www.givengine.org/give-data-hub.html)** holds a large number of datasets, users can select some of them to view and compare and generate the HTML code to share or embed.
 User can also upload their own datasets to it with conformation from GIVE team.

 ## Distinguished Features
-###1) Oneline multiple types of genome interactions viewer
+###1) Online multiple types of genome interactions viewer
-- multitypes of interaction
+- multi types of interaction
 - double layer display
 - interactive presentation

 ###2) Portable genome browser generator
-- automatic webpage generation with GIVE-HUG
+- automatic webpage generation with GIVE-HUG((HTML Universal Generator)
 - embed the code on your own webpage

 ###3) Managing your own data
-- upload your dataset to Data hub
+- upload your dataset to GIVE Data hub

 ##Get started
 Here, we'll show few examples to get you prepared before you dive into details and personalized adjustment.
-Part of the showcases are come from [GIVE homepage Examples]() and [Tutorials](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials).
+Part of the showcases come from [GIVE homepage Examples]() and [Tutorials](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials).

-### Example1: Create a GIVE viewer based on html code
+### Example1: Create a GIVE viewer based on HTML code
 With GIVE generator, you can get a short piece of code without much effort.
 Thanks to the specialized HTML library, personal preferences can be easily defined by changing parameters of <code>chart-controller </code> or <code>chart-area</code> libraries.

 Once you have the code, there are few ways to view your browser!
 - Online HTML testing website like [jsfiddle](https://jsfiddle.net/)
 - Local <code>.html</code> file (just copy paste the code into it), and then open it.
-- Personal webpage, or html based apps like gitbook (a kind of markdown editor).
+- Personal webpage, or HTML based apps like gitbook (a kind of markdown editor).

-a) with online test environment, you can refer to [GIVE Tutorial 0](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md):
+a) with the online test environment, you can refer to [GIVE Tutorial 0](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md):
 ![](/assets/2-minutes-show.gif)

 c) if you want to integrate the code on your personal website, you can add the code in your html file.
 Please pay attention that **all features in <code>char-controller<\code> should not be seperated by newline.
 To best fit your browser, you could wrap the controller with div tag.**